 At the workshop, NICE staff with responsibility for quality assurance, the developer and other teams provide details about:

 the nature of stakeholder input into the guideline (including the involvement of people using services, family members and carers).

-For some guidelines, they also explain the processes for recruiting committee members (see chapter 3).
+For some guidelines, they also explain the processes for recruiting committee members (see the chapter on decision-making committees).

 This introduction is followed by a structured discussion of the key issues.

 After the scoping workshop, the developer writes a summary of the discussions and key themes that emerged.
 The summary includes a list of organisations represented at the workshop.
 When the workshop is held before consultation on the scope, this summary is posted on the NICE website during consultation, along with the draft of the scope that was refined after the scoping workshop.
 When the scoping workshop is held during consultation, the summary is posted on the NICE website with the final scope.